 You see – the way we use language is often subtly subversive.
 The words on their own might be a bunch of teddy bears, but the context they are used in can turn them into pink elephants on parade.

 The algorithm does not get it.
-They take jokes and snarks at face value and classifies them as a moderately negative sentiment or an overwhelmingly positive one.
+They make jokes and snarks at face value and classifies them as a moderately negative sentiment or an overwhelmingly positive one.
 Even messier is the differentiation between irony and sarcasm.

 The secret of successfully tackling this issue is in deep context analysis and diverse corpus used to train the NLP sentiment analysis model.

 Determining tonality can be hard enough due to contextual peculiarities and irony/sarcasm contamination.